EPCCed/APT-python4hpc/lectures/03/README.md

  - enables Numba's `prange()` explicit loop parallelisation construct

 - `parallel=True` requires `nopython=True`
- - i.e. Numba must be able to do compile-time type inference and not use the Python/C API, including not creating any new Python objects
+ - i.e. Numba must be able to do compile-time type inference and not use CPython's C API, including not creating any new Python objects

 - Threading layer is implemented using one choice of:
  - OpenMP